umcptasa/tour-of-taiwan/README.md

 ```

 We use flow for type safety.
 You can find the docs for how we're going to add types to react [here](https://flow.org/en/docs/react/components/).

+Also also, if you want to add state and effects back into your components, do it with hooks!
+There's a good guide [here](https://reactjs.org/docs/hooks-state.html#hooks-and-function-components).

 ## Use Flow
 Flow is a static type checker!
 It allows us to have type-safety which JavaScript doesn't have natively.
 Yay type-safety!
 If you have VS Code installed, you can run the Flow server from within the editor.
 To do that, follow the instructions in [installing flow](#flow).
 Then, when you open a .js or .jsx file, the Flow server should start!